chevah/geck/content/css.rst

 Conventions
 <http://www.phpied.com/css-coding-conventions>`_

-Many of them are automatically checked using pocket-lint which is now included in the CSS Coding Convention Checker.
+Many of them are automatically checked using scame which is now included in the CSS Coding Convention Checker.
 Please report any problems that you have with running ``paver lint`` or if some errors are not identified by ``paver lint``